-The marking of mine and Explosive Remnants of War (ERW) hazards, (including unexploded sub-munitions), is undertaken to provide a clear and unambiguous warning of danger to men, women and children in the affected community, and where possible to install a physical barrier to reduce the risk of unintentional entry into hazardous areas.
+The marking of explosive ordnance (EO) hazards is undertaken to provide a clear and unambiguous warning of danger to people at risk including women, girls, boys and men, and where possible to install a physical barrier to reduce the risk of unintentional entry into hazardous areas.

-This standard draws on the three conventions in international humanitarian law which deal with landmines and ERW, including unexploded sub-munitions: 1) the Anti-personnel Mine Ban Convention (APMBC or Ottawa Convention); 2) Amended Protocols II and V to the UN Convention on Certain Conventional Weapons (CCW); and 3) the Convention on Cluster Munitions (CCM).
-Countries that are States Party to these conventions and Protocols have certain specific obligations regarding the marking of hazards.
+This standard draws on the three conventions in international humanitarian law which deal with land EO: 1) the Anti-personnel Mine Ban Convention (APMBC or Ottawa Convention); 2) Amended Protocols II and V to the United Nations Convention on Certain Conventional Weapons (CCW); and 3) the Convention on Cluster Munitions (CCM).
+Countries that are States Party to these Conventions and Protocols have certain specific obligations regarding the marking of hazards.

-The provisions of this standard do not replace the obligations detailed in the conventions, and States Party should be fully conversant with their legal obligations in respect to them.
+The provisions of this standard do not replace the legal obligations detailed in the Conventions.
+States that have ratified, acceded to, or consent to be bound by these respective instruments, have the obligation to comply with their specific provisions.

 You haven't submitted any documents for now.